Learn How To Ferment Vegetables

-Often find yourself with too many veggies to use up?
-Instead of leaving them to wither and rot at the bottom of your fridge, consider experimenting with fermentation.
+Finding yourself with too much veg to use up?
+Instead of leaving them to wither away at the bottom of your fridge, why not learn how to ferment vegetables!

 We could go on about the benefits of fermenting food for days - not least because it’s a great way to save any spare or slightly overripe fruit and veg from ending up in the bin.